-I haven’t followed up with some of the people who didn’t buy, and they still might buy.
-The reason I didn’t follow up is the task for following up either didn’t get added or was lost with too many other tasks in my CRM
+I haven’t gone through customer data and followed up with some of the people who didn’t buy, and they still might buy.
+The reason I didn’t follow up is the task for following up either didn’t get added or was lost with too many other tasks in my CRM.

-I didn’t follow my own sales call system every time because there are some bits that aren’t mapped out precisely and because I couldn’t always remember every step
+I didn’t follow my own sales call system every time because there were some bits that weren’t mapped out precisely and because I couldn’t always remember every step.

 So it’s now reasonably straightforward to see that I should:

 – Follow my own data-driven system better = role play sales calls more